Ted Weems

-Wilfred Theodore Wemyes, known professionally as Ted Weems (September 26, 1901 – May 6, 1963), was an American bandleader and musician.
+Wilfred Theodore Wemyes (September 26, 1901 – May 6, 1963), known professionally as Ted Weems, was an American bandleader and musician.
 Weems's work in music was recognized with a star on the Hollywood Walk of Fame.

 Biography

 Born in Pitcairn, Pennsylvania, Weems learned to play the violin and trombone.
 Young Ted's start in music came when he entered a contest, hoping to win a pony.
 He won a violin instead and his parents arranged for music lessons.
 He was a graduate of Lincoln School in Pittsburgh.
 While still in school at Lincoln, Weems organized a band there, initially providing some instruments himself.
 His teacher offered young Ted and his band a penny each if they would play when the alarm sounded for fire drills.
 Weems kept the monies of the band and in turn charged each band member a penny for membership.
 He used the money to purchase better instruments than those the band started out with.
 When the family moved to Philadelphia, young Weems entered West Philadelphia High School.
 He joined the school's band and became its director.